dxa4481/gcploit/README.md

 # gcploit

-This repo has the code for the gcploit exploit framework, the BFS search tool meant for defensive threat models, a mock org simulator, as well as stack driver queries that profile the gcploit tool.
+This repo has the code for the gcploit exploit framework, the BFS search tool meant for defensive threat models, a mock org simulator, as well as stack driver queries that profile the gcploit tool

 ### BFS Search

-To start you'll need the `cloudasset.assets.analyzeIamPolicy` permission at the organization level to use this tool.
+To start you'll need the `cloudasset.assets.analyzeIamPolicy` permission at the org level to use this tool,

-Next do a `gcloud auth login` an complete the flow.
+Next do a `gcloud auth login` an complete the flow

 Finally run the tool `python bfs.py --org_id <orgId> --start <serviceAccountEmail>`